Introduction

 Kedarnath Climate

-Since Shri Kedarnath is situated at a very high altitude that’s why the area is prone to get very chilly, especially in winter.
+Since Shri Kedarnath is situated at a very high altitude that’s why the area is prone to getting very chilly, especially in winter.

 Best Time to Visit Kedarnath